 Perhaps the hardest part about downtown redevelopment is being ruthless about putting the right types of businesses in the downtown, and weeding out anything that does not belong there.

 What shouldn't be downtown?
 Anything that presents a long blank wall or long ugly parking lot to the pedestrian does not belong in a healthy downtown.
 It doesn't matter whether that empty wall is your public library, a printing plant, or a city hall.
 It still doesn't entice me to keep walking.
+Large parking lots are even worse.
+See our answer to one of our site visitors who asked about too many parking lots in big city downtowns.

 Even the banks need to be challenged to make their windows and faces interesting.
 Churches need to be asked to join the downtown redevelopment program; often their entrances above street level break the pedestrian flow.
 Some will accommodate you with a garden, attractive benches, or a labyrinth in front.